hankh95/nusy-product-team/docs-arch-redux-3/phase2-questions.md

 2. **Test Distribution Errors:** Incorrect test placement could hide issues
 3. **Agent Navigation:** Autonomous agents may not find moved artifacts
 4. **CI/CD Pipeline:** Build/test scripts may reference old paths

+**Captain Response:** [What are good software practices here?
+One idea would be to move the files AND keep them in the old location as symlinks for a period of time while we validate everything is working.
+This would reduce risk of breaking things while we do the transition.
+We could also have a mapping document that shows old paths to new paths for reference during this period that we tie to each running module or test.
+Third idea is to keep a working version of the old structure in a branch while we validate the new one and then switch over when we are sure everything is working.]

 ### Success Criteria